 Sales of our products will depend on the degree to which physicians, patients, healthcare payers, and other decision makers in the medical community choose to purchase our products.
-We have not yet proved, and cannot guarantee, the degree to which this market will accept our products, or that the market will accept our products at all.
+We have not yet marketed or sold any products, and we cannot guarantee the degree to which this market will accept any product that we develop, or that the market will accept our products at all.